ghc/ghc/docs/users_guide/using-optimisation.rst

     a case expression, which is good for performance, but bad if you are using ``seq`` on partial applications.

+.. ghc-flag:: -fread-codegen-pragmas
+    :shortdesc: Read in code generation pragmas from interface files even with -fignore-interface-pragmas enabled.
+    :type: dynamic
+    :category:

+    :default: off

+    Always read code generation pragmas (such as CAF and lambda form unfoldings) from interface files.
+With -fignore-interface-pragmas
+    or -O0, where we would normally not do this, it has been shown to generate slightly less code but also necessitates more recompilations.

 .. ghc-flag:: -fregs-graph
     :shortdesc: Use the graph colouring register allocator for register allocation in the native code generator.
 Implied by :ghc-flag:`-O2`.